South Korea says watching Beijing 'very closely' amid reports of Kim visit

 Kim Jong Il was considered at the time to have made the visit to reaffirm close ties with the North’s biggest ally.

-“North Korea likely wants to confirm its relationship with China and believes it has some leverage with which it can ask for things from China,” said Yoo Ho-yeol, Professor of North Korean studies at Korea University in Seoul.
+“North Korea likely wants to confirm its relationship with China and believes it has some leverage with which it can ask for things from China,” said Yoo Ho-yeol, Professor of North Korean studies at Seoul’s Korea University.

 “If North Korea speaks with the United States on its own it might feel it is at a disadvantage but, if it has China as an ally, Pyongyang may think it will be able to protect its interests and profits during the summits,” Yoo said.

-Reporting by Christine Kim; Additional reporting by Heekyong Yang; Editing by Paul Tait
+Reporting by Ben Blanchard in BEIJING and Christine Kim in SEOUL; Additional reporting by Heekyong Yang in SEOUL; Editing by Paul Tait